A guide to removing content from Google

 Here are some ways to influence what shows up around your brand or organisation via search engines.

-Taking the time to find out why the piece was written in the first place could help you find out how best to approach the content owner to get it taken down.
+The reasons behind negative content or personal information appearing in Google search results can vary.
+Taking the time to understand why it was written in the first place can help you decide the best way to approach the content owner to have it removed.

 Here we’re assuming that the person who created the content has refused to take it down from the web site in question.
 Or you might, having done your research, decide it will be more effective to go to the publisher level with your request to remove content or delete a URL from a website.